deeptir18/cornflakes-scripts/README.md

 ## Optional results
-We have also provided scripts to run the experiments described in Table 2 (CDN workload), and Figure 6 (the google workload), but we believe the results listed above constitute the core resuls of the paper.
+We have also provided scripts to run the experiments described in Table 2 (CDN workload), and Figure 6 (the google workload), but we believe the results listed above constitute the core results of the paper.

 ## How results work
 For each figure, we have provided a bash script that invokes the python script